imagej/imagej.github.io/_pages/editing/linking.md

 {% capture github-whole-repo-result %}
 {% include github repo='fiji' %}
 {% endcapture %}
-{% include code-example code=github-whole-repo-code result=github-whole-repo-result %}
+{% include editing/example code=github-whole-repo-code result=github-whole-repo-result %}

 Use `branch` or `tag` to specify a branch or tag (rather than `main`):